marynsanders/marynsanders.github.io/docs/_pages/cv.md

 Service and leadership
 ======
-* Volunteering for Science Program to Inspire Creativity and Excellence
+* Science Program to Inspire Creativity and Excellence Volunteer
+* Mad Duck Science Friday Volunteer
 * Member of the Inclusivity and Gender Diversity in Earth and Atmospheric Sciences (IgDEAS) group at University of Oregon
 * IgDEAS undergraduate mentor
 * Co-president of the Geological Association at Berkeley, Aug 2019 - May 2020